 Here is our guide to some of the top sights and attractions, to help keep you well-entertained during your holiday.

-Without doubt one of Faro’s most stunning attractions is the Ria Formosa Natural Park.
+Without doubt one of Faro’s most stunning attractions is the Ria Formosa Nature Park.
 It is a beautiful coastal lagoon with several islands, and it has been voted one of the Seven Natural Wonders of Portugal.

 You can explore the lagoon on boat tours with the opportunity for fantastic wildlife watching – or simply enjoying the view.
 Flamingos and purple swamphen are plentiful here, making Ria Formosa a paradise for birdwatchers.